 If your shoulders look great from the front but disappear from the back, we need to talk.
 The rear delts are one of the most neglected muscle groups, and that’s a big mistake.
 Weak rear delts can lead to shoulder imbalances, poor posture, a stiff neck and a half-built physique.
 Enter the bent over rear delt barbell raise.
 An underrated but killer exercise to build 3D shoulders and bulletproof your upper body.

-Why The Bent Over Rear Delt Barbell Raises Are a Game-Changer
+Why The Bent-Over Rear Delt Barbell Raises Are a Game-Changer

 Builds Thick, Well-Rounded Shoulders – No more front-heavy delts.
 This gives you that full, capped look.